microsoft/industry/foundations/powerPlatform/readme.md

 ## Architecture overview

-North Star Architecture for Power Platform represents the strategic design path and target technical state for an organizations Power Platform environment.
+Power Platform Landing Zones represents the strategic design path and target technical state for an organizations Power Platform environment.
 It continues to evolve alongside the Power Platform product roadmap.
 Various design decisions define the architecture that your organization must make to map your Power Platform journey.

 ### High-level architecture

-The North Star Architecture is rooted on key design principles and an evolving set of design considerations and recommendations across the [critical design areas](#critical-design-areas-for-power-platform) for Power Platform.
+The Power Platform Landing Zones architecture is rooted on key design principles and an evolving set of design considerations and recommendations across the [critical design areas](#critical-design-areas-for-power-platform) for Power Platform.
 It is modular by design and allows you to start with a foundational architecture that enables construction and operationalization of landing zones (Environments) that supports your industry and business application portfolios, for both pro developers and citizen developers.
 The architecture will scale regardless your organization scale-point and business requirements.

-Figure 1 depicts the high-level architecture of North Star Architecture for Power Platform
+Figure 1 depicts the high-level architecture of the architecture for Power Platform Landing Zones

 ![power platform architecture](./images/architecture.png)

-### Landing zone in North Star Architecture for Power Platform
+### Landing zones

-Within the context of the North Star Architecture, a "Landing Zone" (Environment) is a logical construct capturing everything that *must be true* to enable application innovation and digital transformation regardless of citizen developer or professional developer persona.
+Within the context of the Power Platform, a "Landing Zone" (Environment) is a logical construct capturing everything that *must be true* to enable application innovation and digital transformation regardless of citizen developer or professional developer persona.
 It considers all the requisite platform utilities, and accounts for:

 - Access Management
 - Scale